-Are you using websockets in your applications yet?
-Do you need to know what websockets can do for your apps?
-Read on to get up to speed on everything you need to know about using websockets with Delphi along with a run-down on some of the available component sets which take all the hard work out of making the magic happen.
+Do you currently use websockets in your applications?
+Do you want to learn more about what websockets can do for your apps?
+Continue reading to learn everything you need to know about using websockets with Delphi, as well as a rundown of some of the available component sets that take the guesswork out of making the magic happen.

-There are two sides to a websocket implementation – the client side and the server side.
-At the most basic level a websocket server is an application which listens for TCP traffic.
-The websockets clients are one or more applications or even web pages which connect to the websocket server via a “handshake” request and, if successful, a continuous connection is established between the server and the client.
+A websocket implementation has two sides: the client side and the server side.
+A websocket server is, at its most basic, an application that listens for TCP traffic.
+Websocket clients are one or more applications or web pages that connect to the websocket server via a “handshake” request and, if successful, establish a continuous connection between the server and the client.

 Are websockets just a special type of HTML?